 Instead of all-purpose flour, you could also try one of the following flours in this recipe:

-white whole wheat flour
+- White whole wheat flour

-gluten-free all-purpose flour blend
+- Gluten-free all-purpose flour blend

 What’s the difference between banana cake and banana bread?
 Depending on who you ask, banana cake has similar ingredients to banana bread, but banana cake typically has more eggs, contains buttermilk, and uses only all-purpose flour.

 How to Make This Recipe Gluten-Free